morphy76/lang-actor/tools/design/actor.md

 # Design principles of the actor model

-## Baseline
+## Actors

 - [x] Each node has an unique URI;
-- [x] Node URIs can support multiple schemas, local to stay within the proces or remote, supporting different protocols, e.g. HTTP, TCP, etc;
+- [] Node URIs can support multiple schemas, 'actor' to stay within the proces or remote, supporting different protocols, e.g. HTTP, TCP, etc;
 - [X] Each node has a mailbox;
 - [X] Each node can emit messages;
 - [X] Each node can send a message to itself;